xrdocs/telemetry/_blogs/2017-06-21-building-a-ciscolive-demo-with-telemetry-and-kafka.md

 Writing to a file would probably work (Python has extensive file handling capabilities) but it seemed clumsy.
 Writing to InfluxDB would also have worked (I could use Python REST packages to query the database) but seemed too heavy weight for a simple demo.
 That left me with Kafka.
 I've been wanting to do a Kafka demo for a while and there are Python packages to work with Kafka, so I figured...why not?
 If nothing else, I'll learn something new.

 For pipeline to output to Kafka, all you have to do is uncomment the following lines in the ```[mykafka]``` section of the default pipeline.conf.
-In the example below, I'm running Pipeline and Kafka on the same machine, so I used the broker address of "localhost" and the topic called "telemetry."
+In the example below, I'm running pipeline and Kafka on the same machine, so I used the broker address of "localhost" and the topic called "telemetry."

 {% capture "output" %}